Protocol

 3. Handshake Phase

-Upon client connection, the server sends:
+Upon client connection, the server:

 4. Operational Phase